John

 -

 I provide a curated mix of best-selling and top-performing strings, offering variety for every player.
-Here’s an overview of the main types:
+Here is an overview of the main types:

 Polyester: Low power, high spin potential.
 These are monofilament strings — stiff and not for the weak.
 I generally advise juniors & older players to avoid them due to increased risk of injury.